 The 511 Traveler Information System provides users with up-to-the-minute traffic alerts 24 hours per day, 7 days per week.
 Users can access the services’ phone system, website, mobile application and twitter account to learn about traffic conditions and avoid delays.

 511 offers users up-to-the minute reports on traffic conditions, travel times, construction events, links to other agencies and more.
 The system covers major highways in Florida and offers route-specific information to help motorists make informed travel decisions before leaving for their destination.
-Commuters can access 511 by dialing 5-1-1, login onto www.fl511.com, via Twitter or downloading the mobile application.
+Commuters can access 511 by logging onto www.fl511.com.

 FDOT uses social media as an additional publication tool in its traveler information toolbox.
 The agency uses several platforms to post both planned transportation events as well as real-time traffic conditions to help drivers make informed decisions about their trip planning choices.
 These platforms include Facebook, YouTube and Twitter.